tusharf5/tusharsharma.dev/content/posts/2020-03-21/index.md

   - microservices
   - load balancers
   - target group
-excerpt: "Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service.
-A lot of enterprise software companies use ECS to run their most sensitive and mission critical applications because of its security, reliability, and scalability."
+excerpt: 'Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service.
+A lot of enterprise software companies use ECS to run their most sensitive and mission critical applications because of its security, reliability, and scalability.'
 ---

-We recently migrated our cloud infrastructure from having one big monolith application server to having multiple different microservices.
-I think if I have to describe the whole experience it would be that "It's easy to talk about microservices and all the benefits you get from it but the switch is not that easy and if it seems easy, you're probably doing it the wrong way."

-Choosing the right cloud framework for your application is the single most important decision in that path. **Dockerization** is the way to go for microservices and there are some big players in the market to manage your Docker containers like [Kubernetes](https://kubernetes.io/), [Google Cloud Engine](https://cloud.google.com/container-options), [AWS](https://aws.amazon.com/containers/), [Microsoft Azure](https://azure.microsoft.com/en-in/product-categories/containers/), etc. At Gerald, we decided to go with AWS as we were already using AWS and so we had a strong understanding of different concepts in the AWS world.
+We recently migrated our cloud infrastructure from having one big monolith application server to having multiple different microservices and I think choosing the right cloud provider for your application is the single most important decision in that path. **Dockerization** is the way to go for microservices and there are some big players in the market to manage your Docker containers like [Kubernetes](https://kubernetes.io/), [Google Cloud Engine](https://cloud.google.com/container-options), [AWS](https://aws.amazon.com/containers/), [Microsoft Azure](https://azure.microsoft.com/en-in/product-categories/containers/), etc. At Gerald, we decided to go with AWS as we were already using AWS and so we had a strong understanding of different concepts in the AWS world.

 The purpose of this blog series is to lay out a path for designing a cloud-native application architecture using AWS ECS service which would cover a lot about different components of the service itself.
 I won't be going into too many details as the AWS documentation does a good job doing that.